fomightez/yeastmine/README.md

     $ easy_install intermine

 (Dollar sign is used to indicate prompt.
 Don’t include that in your command.)
-You may need to do that as a superuser do `sudo` depending on how your system is set up.
+You may need to do that as a superuser, i.e. include `sudo` at the start of that command, depending on how your system is set up.

 If you are choosing to use a [PythonAnywhere](https://www.pythonanywhere.com/) account, you still need to install the InterMine Python Web Service Client Module to your individual account.
 It is done very similarly.
 You just need to additionally pass the user flag ‘--user ', as described [here](https://www.pythonanywhere.com/wiki/InstallingNewModules).